mklilley/mklilley.github.io/content/posts/back-in-stock/index.md

 author = "Matt Lilley"
 title = "Back in stock"
 date = "2022-10-17"
 description = "I need to buy new fridge with some annoyingly specific requirements.
-The problem is, the fridge keeps going out of stock and the website's built in notification system" subtitle="Building a stock checker and notifier 🔔" tags = [
+The problem is, the fridge keeps going out of stock and the website's built in notification system is so slow that by the time I get the \"back in stock\" email it's too late...out of stock again!
+I couldn't resist the urge to make a little bot 🤖 to solve this problem." subtitle="Building a stock checker and notifier 🔔" tags = [
     "technology"